Margaret Court Arena: Naming controversy

-The name of the arena, which recognises one of the most successful female tennis players, Margaret Court, has attracted debate over Court's views regarding LGBT issues.
-In May 2017, an open letter by Court was published in The West Australian, addressed to the board of Qantas and its CEO Alan Joyce.
+The name of the arena, which recognises one of the most successful female tennis players, Margaret Court, has attracted debate due to Court's views regarding LGBT issues.
+In May 2017, an open letter by Court was published in The West Australian, addressed to the board of Qantas and its then CEO Alan Joyce.
 In it, Court declared her intention to boycott the airline (where possible) over it having "become an active promoter for same-sex marriage."
 Joyce has advocated for same-sex marriage, writing that "[s]ame-sex marriage isn't a niche issue.
 It's about basic rights and equality – the 'fair go' that's such a fundamental Australian value."
-Court has been a critic of homosexuality and gender identity for several decades and is quoted as saying that the presence of "LGBT (sic) in the schools, it's the devil, it's not of God".
+Court has been a critic of homosexuality and gender identity for several decades and is quoted as saying that the presence of "LGBT in the schools, it's the devil, it's not of God".
 Various campaigns have been instigated to change the name of the arena.
 Whilst some former tennis players such as Martina Navratilova and John McEnroe have staged on-court protests over the name of the arena, other public figures such as former Prime Minister Malcolm Turnbull have opposed these efforts on the basis that the arena "celebrates Margaret Court the tennis player" and not her personal beliefs.
 Venue management has previously stated that it does not support Court's comments and "embrace[s] equality, diversity and inclusion".